Benefitfocus (NASDAQ:BNFT) Updates Q2 2021 Earnings Guidance

 Benefitfocus (NASDAQ:BNFT) updated its second quarter 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of -0.160–0.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.110.
+The company provided earnings per share guidance of -0.160–0.100 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.110.
 The company issued revenue guidance of $58 million-$60 million, compared to the consensus revenue estimate of $59.22 million.Benefitfocus also updated its FY 2021 guidance to – EPS.

-Benefitfocus (NASDAQ:BNFT) last announced its quarterly earnings results on Sunday, March 7th.
-The software maker reported $0.18 earnings per share for the quarter, topping analysts’ consensus estimates of $0.05 by $0.13.
-The company had revenue of $76.20 million for the quarter, compared to analyst estimates of $74.83 million.
-During the same quarter in the previous year, the company posted $0.06 earnings per share.
-The firm’s revenue for the quarter was down 12.5% compared to the same quarter last year.
-Equities analysts anticipate that Benefitfocus will post -0.96 EPS for the current year.
+Several research firms have issued reports on BNFT.
+Piper Sandler lifted their target price on Benefitfocus from $16.00 to $17.00 and gave the company an overweight rating in a research note on Wednesday, May 5th.
+Raymond James lowered Benefitfocus from an outperform rating to a market perform rating in a research note on Thursday, January 21st.
+Zacks Investment Research upgraded Benefitfocus from a sell rating to a hold rating in a research note on Friday, March 12th.
+Finally, TheStreet lowered Benefitfocus from a c- rating to a d rating in a research note on Wednesday, May 5th.
+Three equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
+Benefitfocus presently has an average rating of Hold and a consensus target price of $13.00.

-Several equities analysts have recently issued reports on the stock.
-Zacks Investment Research raised shares of Benefitfocus from a sell rating to a hold rating in a report on Friday, March 12th.
-Raymond James lowered shares of Benefitfocus from an outperform rating to a market perform rating in a research note on Thursday, January 21st.
-Piper Sandler decreased their target price on shares of Benefitfocus from $20.00 to $16.00 and set an overweight rating for the company in a research report on Tuesday, March 9th.
-They noted that the move was a valuation call.
-Finally, TheStreet raised Benefitfocus from a d rating to a c- rating in a report on Tuesday, March 9th.
-Three investment analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-The stock presently has a consensus rating of Hold and a consensus price target of $15.20.
+Benefitfocus (NASDAQ:BNFT) last released its earnings results on Monday, May 3rd.
+The software maker reported $0.01 EPS for the quarter, topping the Zacks’ consensus estimate of ($0.11) by $0.12.
+The firm had revenue of $65.06 million for the quarter, compared to analyst estimates of $60.10 million.
+During the same period last year, the firm earned ($0.21) EPS.
+The company’s revenue for the quarter was down 1.6% compared to the same quarter last year.
+On average, research analysts predict that Benefitfocus will post -0.96 earnings per share for the current fiscal year.

 Benefitfocus Company Profile